Prologue

 “Bears,” Aleksandr echoes.
 “I’m starving, too.”

-I expect Luke to pat me or prod me to get up and follow his friends up the stairs, but he doesn’t.
+I expect Luke to pat or prod me to get up and follow his friends up the stairs, but he doesn’t.
 He squeezes me closer and kisses my temple.

 “I am not hungry for food right now.
 Wanna skip dinner and head straight to my place?” he asks.